Offset Lock with 440 GHz Range using Electro-Optic Modulation: Introduction

-Offset locks with wide locking ranges are desirable as they offer greater frequency tunability in an experiment \cite{5THzOffset}.
-Transfer cavity locks can possess ranges in the few-THz but often involve complicated setups as optical cavities require sensitive optical construction and careful alignment in addition to locking electronics and photodiode readouts \cite{5THzOffset, TF2, TF3, TF4}.
-We present a simpler alternative, based on previous methods \cite{46GHzOffset, OffsetEOM}, that has a range in the hundreds of GHz and relies only on an optical heterodyne beat note combined with electro-optic modulation of one of the two beams and frequency down-conversion.
+While many methods exist for achieving wide locking ranges, such methods often require more complicated and expensive components \cite{5THzOffset, Rev1IEEE}.
+Transfer cavity locks can possess ranges in the few-THz but require intricate optical construction and careful alignment \cite{5THzOffset, TF2, TF3, TF4}.
+Very large ranges have also been obtained by optical frequency combs generated by using strong, intracavity phase modulation with low-loss electro-optic modulators (EOMs) \cite{Rev1IEEE}.
+However, intracavity EOM locks have high temperature sensitivity and are coupled to greater degrees of freedom \cite{Rev1IEEE}.
+Offset locks employing Mach-Zehnder modulators (MZMs) can also reach ranges between hundreds of GHz up to THz \cite{Rev2RollandOptExp, Rev2RollandIEEE, Rev2DelHayePRL, Rev2JiangLiSci}.
+We present a simpler alternative, based on previous methods \cite{46GHzOffset, OffsetEOM}, that has a range in the hundreds of GHz and relies only on an optical heterodyne beat note combined with electro-optic modulation of one of the two beams, frequency down-conversion, and a PLL.
 We phase modulate the reference laser with an electro-optic modulator (EOM), creating higher order frequency sidebands, as shown in Fig. \ref{fig: freqdiagram}.
 Then, we create a beat note between the controlled laser beam and the modulated reference beam.
 The beat note is frequency down-converted using a local oscillator (LO) signal to extend the range and to also ensure that the beat note frequency is within the bandwidth of the subsequent electronics.
 This is input to a PLL, generating a control signal that adjusts the phase of the controlled laser so that the beat note is coherent with a PLL reference input signal \cite{PLLBook1, PLLBook2, PLLDiodeLaser}.
 Ensuring phase coherence between the two signals means the PLL locks the down-converted beat note frequency so that it is equal to the PLL reference frequency, which consequently stabilizes the controlled laser frequency.
-We further extend the lock range by locking with higher sideband orders of the beat note, as shown in Fig. \ref{fig: freqdiagram}, and achieve an offset range of $\Delta f_{\mathrm{max}} = \pm$ 220.1 GHz, which is the largest known range possessed by an optical heterodyne beat note offset lock.
+We further extend the lock range by locking with higher sideband orders of the beat note, as shown in Fig. \ref{fig: freqdiagram}, and achieve an offset range of $\Delta f_{\mathrm{max}} = \pm$ 220.1 GHz, which widens the range up to 10 times compared to previous efforts using this method \cite{46GHzOffset, OffsetEOM}.